Murder of Suzanne Jovin: Evidence

 The only speculation about the murder weapon came on the March 1, 2000 broadcast of ABC's 20/20.
 According to host John Miller's voiceover: "The medical examiner would later identify only one of the 17 stab wounds as fatal.
 He would also determine that the murder weapon was a four to five inch nonserrated, carbon steel knife, when he discovered the tip of the blade lodged in the left side of her skull."
-The New Haven police have never revealed whether any tests have ever been done to determine a precise make and model of the knife.

 Though there have been no reports of anyone witnessing Jovin enter or exit any vehicle, it is generally assumed that Jovin had either forcibly or voluntarily entered one, as it was virtually impossible for her to have reached the intersection of Edgehill and East Rock Roads by foot in the short span of time that elapsed between when she was last seen alive and when she was found bleeding by witnesses nearly two miles away.
 The existence of the tan/brown van was not made public by the New Haven Police Department (NHPD) until March 27, 2001.
 Although members of the Yale faculty had reported the police were asking privately about the van at the inception of the investigation, no explanation has ever been given why it took more than two years to release the information to the public.
 And although the New Haven Register reported on November 8, 2001, that the NHPD had impounded a brown van as part of the Jovin investigation, no link has ever been confirmed.

 The existence of the Fresca bottle came to light on April 1, 2001, by Hartford Courant reporter Les Gura.
 The only store in the vicinity of campus that sold Fresca that was still open at the hour Jovin was last seen alive was Krauszer's Market on York Street near Elm Street – precisely one block south of Jovin's apartment.
 Although Krauszer's maintained a video recording of its customers for security purposes, the police never asked to view their tape and have never reported seeking assistance from store employees or customers about whether they had seen anything unusual that night.
 The foreign palmprint has yet to be identified and public calls for DNA evidence to be extracted from it and other potential sources have gone unheeded.